sha1n/path-ethic/README.md

 2. You may want to delete the file `~/.path-ethic`.
 This is where committed `PATH` elements are saved.

 ## Migrating Committed Data
-In order to make committed changes more portable, when changes are saved all user home paths are replaced with `$HOME`.
+In order to make committed changes more portable, right before changes are saved all user home paths are replaced with `$HOME`.
-Therefore, when you migrate settings to a new machine or user, you can simply install the plugin, copy `path-ethic` dot file and you should be good to go.
+Therefore, when you migrate settings to a new computer or user on the same computer, you can simply install the plugin, copy `path-ethic` dot file and you should be good to go.

 **Steps:**